elastic/logstash-docs-md/docs/lsr/plugins-inputs-salesforce.md

 * Value type is [password](value-types.md#password)
 * There is no default value for this setting.

-The password used to login to sfdc
+The password used to login to Salesforce.

 ### `security_token` [plugins-inputs-salesforce-security_token]